quandis/qbo3-Documentation/acme.Financial/readme.md

 It comprises:

 - **client.Acme.Financial**: sample C# and JS code to communication with QBO.
+  - **client.Acme.Financial.Tests**: xUnit tests for client .netcore code
+- **data.Acme.Financial**: a custom table to include in a QBO install
 - **server.Amce.Financial**: a web project deployed to a QBO server farm that extends QBO.
   - **server.Acme.Financial.Tests**: unit tests for server.Acme.Financial